top of page

 Charlotte didn't live like the princesses from fairy tales.

 “Which dress shall it be today, Your Highness?”
 Nina, her faithful lady's maid, asked.
-Her voice was warm and patient.

-Today, Nina had chosen two options: one, a dignified gown in a calm shade of Persian green and peacock green; the other, a bright, lively dress embroidered with colorful flowers and tied with an eye-catching Icterine-yellow ribbon.
+Today, she had chosen two options: one, a dignified gown in a calm shade of Persian green and peacock green; the other, a bright, lively dress embroidered with colorful flowers and tied with an eye-catching Icterine-yellow ribbon.
 It reminded Charlotte of the gardens, where blooms were beginning to wake with the spring.

 “I’ll take the yellow one,” she said, smiling.

-Once she slipped into the soft dress, Nina dusted her face lightly with powder and helped arrange her hair.
+Once she decided on today’s dress, Nina dusted her face lightly with powder and helped arrange her hair.
 Instead of the elaborate, intricate styles she wore for formal audiences, Nina simply braided her hair into a neat ponytail with a bright red ribbon.

 For a princess, it was a surprisingly simple, innocent look.
 Yet this had become her symbol—an emblem of her free spirit.
 Though there was a deeper reason she clung to this style, she rarely spoke of it.

-Ready now, Charlotte and Nina headed toward the castle's heart—the sacred Chamber of Life—for morning prayers.
-As they walked, castle workers greeted them warmly: maids with fresh linens, laborers polishing windows, cooks with baskets of produce, knights on patrol.
+After she slipped into the soft dress, Charlotte and Nina headed toward the castle's heart—the sacred Chamber of Life—for morning prayers.
+As they walked, castle workers greeted them: maids with fresh linens, laborers polishing windows, cooks with baskets of produce, knights on patrol.

 "Good morning, everyone.
-It's finally warming up, isn't it?" she called out.
+It's finally warming up, isn't it?"

 "Yes, Your Highness!
 Please visit the gardens later.
 The head gardener has been boasting about the blooms all morning!" one worker replied.